SNEWS2/hop-SNalert-app/snews-dev-tutorial.md

 * Generate credentials at: https://admin.dev.hop.scimma.org/hopauth/
 * Enter these credentials into the prompts when setting up your hop authorization:
 ```
-hop configure setup
+hop auth add
 ```

 The configuration file that holds the credentials can be found via:
 ```
-hop configure locate
+hop auth locate
 ```

+### Get Permissions for SNEWS Hopskotch Topics
+Once you have your credentials, you can then be approved to access the SNEWS data streams ("topics") in Hopskotch.
+A SNEWS administrator must grant your account permission to access these topics before you can connect to the SNEWS network.

 ## Connecting to the SNEWS network
-Once your Hopskotch credentials are stored, you are ready to connect to the SNEWS network to send and receive messages.
+Once your Hopskotch credentials are stored and an administrator has granted you permissions to access SNEWS topics, you are ready to connect to the SNEWS network to send and receive messages.

 To use the development servers for testing, download the development SNEWS configuration from https://github.com/SNEWS2/snews2-config/blob/master/dev-config.env.
 Load this configuration before sending/receiving messages via `source dev-config.env`.